The high cost of health care

 Because expenses not covered by traditional Medicare add up quickly, your retirement health care budget should include the cost of premiums for a supplemental insurance policy.
 This coverage can help pay for Medicare’s deductibles and co-pays.

 Medicare Advantage plans are offered by private insurers and usually package traditional Medicare with extra benefits such as dental, vision, and wellness coverage.
 The government has cut back on cost-sharing for these plans, but they should still be an option.
-With most Medicare Advantage plans, you pay the regular Medicare premium plus an average of $39 a month extra.
-That price will be higher or lower depending on where you live and what type of coverage you choose.

 Nursing home care is possibly the largest health cost you will face in retirement.
 Ask your financial advisor about long-term-care insurance.
 It can help you pay these very high costs — and still leave some money for your heirs.

 As you probably know, health care costs are rising.
 But there are things you can do to protect yourself and manage costs.

 Select the best insurance plan for your needs

 Every year, there is an open enrollment period for insurance, whether you get your insurance from an employer or a public exchange.
 Take these times to review your own coverage and financial situation to make sure you have the best option for your needs.